 Nerds Are Sexy: Her official art has her being rather cute and shapely for a 30 year old fujoshi.
 Oddly enough, fanart tends to do a more realistic look.

 This Loser Is You: She’s basically a giant deconstruction of anything to do with otaku.
-Loner who deludes herself of having friends and status as best gamer.
-Who thinks her life is full of freedom because her parents are dead and her finance is supported without work because of her parents’ insurance.
-Whose view of the world is so jaded, she doesn’t want anything to do with it but in process making her life has no meaning.
+She's a loner who deludes herself by believing she has friends and an important status as a champion gamer, and thinks her life is full of freedom because her parents are dead and her finances are supported without work because of her parents' insurance.
+In reality, her view of the world is so jaded, she doesn't want anything to do with it and as a result lives an ultimately meaningless life.

-Unreliable Expositor: Unlike the other SG, hers are told from her view, which won’t be so bad if she’s not admitting that she’s such an unashamed liar in the same SG...
+Unreliable Expositor: Unlike the other SG, hers are told from her view, which wouldn't be so bad if she wasn't admitting that she's such an unashamed liar in the same SG...

 The Master of Caster, Kiara is a nun who took the identity and teaching position of Taiga Fujimura in the Prologue.
 She is actually a skilled computer hacker (like Rin and Shinji) who hacked into Sakura in order to gain control over the Moon Cell and use its omnipotent power to impose her twisted ideal of love on the world.
 She is responsible for the corruption of the Sakura caretaker program into B.B., and acts as the True Final Boss of the game in the CCC Route.Her Noble Phantasm is Angra Mainyu/CCC: All the World's Desire, in which she absorbs the collective souls of mankind and envelops them in a whirlwind of orgasmic pleasure intense enough to literally melt and reform their beings in an instant.

 Big Bad: Revealed to be this in the CCC route and is the one indirectly responsible for BB.